-The Oasis Visitor Center, open from 8:30 am to 5 pm, is located near the 29 Palms entrance.
-On top of park information and gift shop, this visitor center also has a short flat walking path.
+The Oasis Visitor Center, only open currently on the weekends, is located on the way to the 29 Palms entrance from town.
+On top of park information and a gift shop, this visitor center also has a short flat walking path around the Oasis of Mara.
 This trail is great for all abilities and in the evenings is great for bird sightings.

-The other visitor centers include Cottonwood Spring on the south side and Black Rock Campground Nature Center in Yucca Valley.
+The other visitor centers include Cottonwood Spring on the south side of the park and Black Rock Campground Nature Center in Yucca Valley.